ivanvanderbyl/ember-measure/README.md

 >
 > This is why ResizeObserver is a useful primitive.
 It reacts to changes in size of any of the observed elements, independent of what caused the change.
 It provides you access to the new size of the observed elements, too.
 Let’s get straight into it.

+This addon is semantically similar to [souporserious/react-measure](https://github.com/souporserious/react-measure) and borrows some implementation ideas from there.

 ## Installation

 ```sh